s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <img src="https://www.gmbinder.com/images/JA2xrqp.png" style="position:absolute; left:18px; top:120px; width:48px;" />

 ## Ysalamiri
 Ysalamiri are furry, lizard-like tree-dwellers about 2 feet in length, native to the planet Myrkr, and most known for their ability to create a Force-neutral bubble.
 This ability evolved in response to predation by the Force-sensitive vornskrs.
-Many ysalamiri grouped together would expand their Force-neutral bubble by varying distances – sometimes by kilometers.
+Many ysalamiri grouped together would expand their Force-neutral bubble by varying distances â€“ sometimes by kilometers.

 Ysalamiri sink their claws into the Olbio trees on which they live and draw nutrients.
 It is very difficult to remove a ysalamir from its tree without killing it, although this has been known to happen.
 Some few have developed back harness or nutrient frames which allow transport of the ysalamiri and, therefore, their Force repelling bubble.